Practicing self-care for teachers - Tips to support educators’ wellbeing (Blog image)

 2. Create space

 Teachers don’t have much alone time or personal space by design.
-Yet consider how you can enhance the good ol’ teachers/faculty room to give your educators a few precious minutes of R&R. Create spaces where teacher self-care can take place.
+Yet consider how you can enhance the good ol’ teachers/faculty room to give your educators a few precious minutes of R&R. Create spaces where teacher self-care strategies can take place.
 HomeGoods and thrift store shoppers unite!

 • Brighten their day: A refresh may be as easy as folding in some calming colors, comfy furniture, and bright, seasonal items.